NicPWNs/hamradiowallet.com/README.md

 ## TODO

-- [ ] Create cron-scheduled second Lambda function to regularly retrieve the FCC database and store in S3.
-Maybe do via actions instead?
-Lambda times out easily.
 - [ ] Configure the primary Lambda function to retrieve the FCC database from S3.
 - [ ] Serve the `.pkpass` to the front-end.
 - [ ] Sort out CORS errors.